topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 # 4. Camera Connection
 The D3-G board supports camera functionality, offering flexibility for various applications.
-You can connect either a MIPI CSI camera or a USB webcam, depending on your project requirements.
+You can connect either a MIPI CSI camera or a USB webcam depending on your project requirements.

 <br/><br/><br/>